geesun/boot-tf-a-u-boot-linux/README.rst

 2. Debug FVP with Arm DS

-You need import the Base RevC FVP to the Arm DS before debug.
+Before debugging, you need to import the Base RevC FVP into Arm DS.
+Follow similar steps to `import the RevC FVP into Arm DS<https://community.arm.com/oss-platforms/w/docs/649/guide-to-set-up-debugging-environment-for-total-compute-software-stack>`_.
+Ensure your configuration database is located at ~/developmentstudio-workspace/RevC and that the model name is FVP_Base_RevC_2xAEMvA to match the debug target in the Makefile.
 And then type:

 .. code-block:: sh